-If you choose to pay out your home loan and refinance to a new lender, the sale proceeds will pay out your old mortgage at the settlement of your existing home and anything left over will go towards decreasing the amount you need to borrow for your new home.
+Another way is to pay out your home loan and refinance to a new lender — if you go this route, the sale proceeds will pay out your old mortgage at the settlement of your existing home and anything left over will go towards decreasing the amount you need to borrow for your new home.

 Before refinancing to a new lender, consider the cost of doing so.
-While refinancing can open your eyes to interest rates that are often 0.7–1% lower than your current rate, the process can also cost thousand of dollars.
-When exiting your existing home loan you might be hit up for deferred establishment fees (DEFs), exit fees and discharge costs.
+While refinancing can open your eyes to interest rates that are often 0.7–1% lower than your current rate, the process can also cost thousands of dollars.
+When exiting your existing home loan, you might be hit up for deferred establishment fees, exit fees and discharge costs.

-Then you’ve got the establishment costs to set up your new mortgage – this is usually around $700 to establish a new loan – and then pay for lender valuations on your new home.
+Then you have got the establishment costs to set up your new mortgage – this is usually around $700 to establish a new loan – and then pay for lender valuations on your new home.

 If you do not want to take a high LVR home loan when upgrading, you might want to consider liquidating any other assets you might have.

 This might include your investments in the share market or even that second car that you bought two years ago but isn’t being used enough to justify the extra costs such as insurance, registration and car service.

 If you are still over your limit for the type of home you want, it is time to consider looking further out of your preferred area in order to afford that home you want.